-While Unite set out its reasoning for this expansion in membership (to provide a way people can find and use their political voice by taking a stand against service closures, or coming together to improve their local communities), our research focus is on the motivation of individual Unite Community members for joining a labour union––rather than a community organisation or a political party––and why they considered Unite as a space for their own social and/or political activism.
-Exploring different drivers for union participation is particularly relevant in the context of new forms of workplace-social movements coalitions and hybrid forms of worker organising across the community and the workplace.
-By focusing on individual motivation this contributes a different dimension to social movement unionism literature.
+According to Unite, it has sought to expand its membership in this way in order to provide a way in which people can find and use their political voice by taking a stand against service closures, or coming together to improve their local communities.
+Our research focus, however, is the motivation of individual Unite Community members for joining a labour union – rather than a community organisation or a political party – and why they considered Unite as a space for their own social and/or political activism.
+Exploring different drivers of union participation is particularly relevant in the context of new forms of workplace–social movement coalitions and hybrid forms of worker organising across the community and the workplace.
+The focus on individual motivations contributes a different perspective to social movement unionism literature.

-There is an extensive literature on social movement/community unionism, which is described as a form of unionism that advocates building alliances where union and community interests overlap (Breecher and Costello 1990; Cockfield et al. 2009; Cornfield et al. 1998; Fine 2000; Holgate 2015; Rhomberg and Simmons 2005; Tattersall 2006), but in this paper, we explore whether Unite’s approach differs to the more commonly understood labour/community alliances where support is requested/offered for a particular (often time-limited) campaign.
-The paper explores these issues through in-depth biographical interviews with Unite Community members who talked about how, as people not in paid employment, they were motivated to become active within Unite Community.
-A short outline of Unite’s community initiative provides context before we consider the implications of expanding unions in this way, and whether it could provide opportunities for growing union membership through increased social movement unionism.
+There is an extensive literature on social movement/community unionism.
+It is described as a form of unionism that advocates building alliances where union and community interests overlap (Breecher and Costello, 1990; Cockfield et al., 2009; Cornfield et al., 1998; Fine, 2000; Holgate, 2015; Rhomberg and Simmons, 2005; Tattersall, 2006), but in this article, we explore whether Unite’s approach differs from the more commonly understood labour/community alliances in which support is requested/offered for a particular (often time-limited) campaign.
+The article explores these issues through in-depth biographical interviews with Unite Community members, who talked about how, as people not in paid employment, they were motivated to become active within Unite Community.
+A brief outline of Unite’s community initiative provides the context before we consider the implications of expanding unions in this way, and whether it could provide opportunities for boosting union membership through increased social movement unionism.

 In our research, we are interested in how members articulate their reasons for joining UC and choosing this space for their social movement activism.
-We also speculate whether this alternative form of (non-employment related) union membership and activism could provide a way to re-imagine a form of community unionism in a changing labour market.
-In describing the development of Unite Community, Holgate (2018: 17) has argued that in, ‘the development of the Unite Community initiative, there has been a shift in organizing focus towards people who are not in work, but are angry about the effects of austerity on the most vulnerable in society.
-This suggests perhaps a slight re-orientation of union purpose as Unite draws these ‘non-members’ into the union and creates a space for them to organize and be active.’
-Following this proposition, we consider to what extent UC members have bought into this re-orientation towards a type of unionism where there is increased focus on community (or ‘society’ if viewed through Hyman’s (2001) class–society–market nexus) as an organising space.
+We also speculate whether this alternative form of (non-employment related) union membership and activism could provide a way to re-imagine community unionism in a changing labour market.
+In describing the development of Unite Community, Holgate (2018: 17) has argued that in

+the development of the Unite Community initiative, there has been a shift in organising focus towards people who are not in work, but are angry about the effects of austerity on the most vulnerable in society.
+This suggests perhaps a slight re-orientation of union purpose as Unite draws these ‘non-members’ into the union and creates a space for them to organise and be active.

+On this basis, we consider the extent to which UC members have bought into this re-orientation towards a type of unionism in which there is increased focus on community (or ‘society’ if looked at in terms of Hyman’s (2001) class–society–market nexus) as an organising space.
 What is it that they personally get out of being involved with Unite Community?

 Why join a union when you’re not in paid employment?